The Islamic Philosophy of Science shatters the illusion that science and religion exist separately.

 For undergraduate students

-If you are currently a Universiti Putra Malaysia student, you can take FSA3000 Philosophy of Science offered by the Department of Mathematics and Statistics.
+If you are currently a Universiti Putra Malaysia student, you can take FSA3000 Philosophy of Science.

 For postgraduate students